TheLe0/azure-templates/README.md

-This is my personal collection of ARM templates for creating resources on Azure.
+This is my personal collection of ARM templates and Bicep files for creating resources on Azure.